-As explained more fully in the Statement of the Joint Committee's and Chief Financial Officer's Responsibilities, the Chief Financial Officer designated by the Joint Committee is responsible for the preparation of the statement of accounts and for being satisfied that it gives a true and fair view of the income and expenditure and cash flows for the financial year and the financial position as at the end of the financial year.
-My responsibility is to audit the statement of accounts in accordance with the Local Government (Northern Ireland) Order 2005 and the Local Government Code of Audit Practice issued by the Chief Local Government Auditor.
+As explained more fully in the Statement of Council's and Chief Financial Officer's Responsibilities, the Chief Financial Officer is responsible for the preparation of the financial statements and for being satisfied that they give a true and fair view of the income and expenditure and cash flows for the financial year and the financial position as at the end of the financial year.
+My responsibility is to audit the financial statements in accordance with the Local Government (Northern Ireland) Order 2005 and the Local Government Code of Audit Practice issued by the Chief Local Government Auditor.
 I conducted my audit in accordance with International Standards on Auditing (UK and Ireland).
 Those standards require me and my staff to comply with the Auditing Practices Board's Ethical Standards for Auditors.

-Scope of the audit of the statement of accounts
+Scope of the audit of the financial statements

-An audit involves obtaining evidence about the amounts and disclosures in the financial statements sufficient to give reasonable assurance that the statement of accounts are free from material misstatement, whether caused by fraud or error.
-This includes an assessment of: whether the accounting policies are appropriate to the North West Region Waste Management Group's circumstances and have been consistently applied and adequately disclosed; the reasonableness of significant accounting estimates made by the North West Region Waste Management Group; and the overall presentation of the statement of accounts.
-In addition I read all the financial and non financial information in the Foreword to identify material inconsistencies with the audited statement of accounts.
+An audit involves obtaining evidence about the amounts and disclosures in the financial statements sufficient to give reasonable assurance that the financial statements are free from material misstatement, whether caused by fraud or error.
+This includes an assessment of: whether the accounting policies are appropriate to the North West Region Waste Management Group Joint Committee circumstances and have been consistently applied and adequately disclosed; the reasonableness of significant accounting estimates made by the North West Region Waste Management Group Joint Committee; and the overall presentation of the financial statements.
+In addition I read all the financial and non-financial information in the Statement of Accounts to identify material inconsistencies with the audited financial statements.
 If I become aware of any apparent material misstatements or inconsistencies I consider the implications for my report.